arye97/Footsteps/README.md

 Example command: `cd server`
 2. Run the server
 Command: `./gradlew bootRun`
-If you do not have access to the test database, you can use an in memory database by using the command `./gradlew bootRun -PspringProfile=local` instead
+By default this will run the localDev profile.
+You may use a specific server profile using the command `./gradlew bootRun -PspringProfile=profileName` instead

 Running on: http://localhost:9499/